 Launda and Launda Naach has a deep-rooted connection with the social fabric of these regions.
 They were socially accepted even before Section 377 of the Indian Penal Code decriminalised homosexuality.
 Some men have even been known to have lived as wives with rich and famous bisexual men.
 “For this pocket of India, Launda Naach is an age-old tradition.
 It was a part of our social event, which one could sit and watch with their family,” says Ramanauj Singh, a journalist who hails from Khagaria, Bihar.
 “In the 1980s, when I was a child, I remember watching men dressed up as women and acting in plays based on social evils like child marriage and unemployment.
 On festive occasions like Holi and Chhath Puja, plays used to be staged in our villages where Laundas had special roles to play as entertainers.
 They were like the item dancers.”

 With the beginning of women performers coming on stage and the growth of satellite channels in the ’90s, Launda Naach slowly became a private affair replete with filth and abuse, adds Singh.
 Prasad is highly critical of Launda Naach being appropriated as an “art form” these days.
 “This is an organised crime conducted by our society, in which a person’s sexual vulnerability is misused.
 It is not art; it’s a crime and should be completely stopped,” she says.
-“Every year, many gay or trans men from Bengal come here with a hope to be themselves: wear pretty dresses, dance and, in return, earn some money to survive for the rest of the year.
+“Every year, several gay men or transgender women from Bengal come here with a hope to be themselves: wear pretty dresses, dance and, in return, earn some money to survive for the rest of the year.
 Some return home satisfied.
 A few unlucky ones come back diseased or traumatised.
 And some just never come home.”

 *Names changed to protect privacy.